-As she threw out her toast, Christopher came up and kissed her from behind.
-She felt his hair gel meet the contour of her cheek, and each prick of his stubble felt like a bee sting.
-“I’ll see you at 3:00.”
+Amber threw out her toast as Christopher came up and kissed her from behind.
+She felt his hair gel meet the contour of her cheek, each prick of his stubble felt like a bee sting.
+“I’ll see you at three.”
 His voice traveled across the room and tickled her ear drums.
 She checked Idris to see if he could hear him too.

-“Yes,” she hesitated, “yes.
-Well it’s not new, it’s actually quite old.”
+“Yes.”
+She hesitated.
+“Yes, well it’s not new.
+It’s actually quite old.”
 He gave her a motion to continue.
 “I’m followed.
-Sometimes it’s a lot of people actually, but it’s the same person.
-But every time I get close to catching him, I just seep through.
-I try to run at it and hit it like a brick wall, but it’s just this space that goes.”
+It’s various people, but it’s the same person.
+Every time I get close to catching him, I just seep through.
+I try to run and hit it like a brick wall, but it’s just this space that goes.”

 “And why are you trying to catch it?”